jmbanasihan/website/README.md

-# this is a three-section website
+# You can check this out here https://jmbanasihan.github.io/website/